Skip to content

 Sailing in Les Sables d'Olonne

-The port of Les Sables-d'Olonne is well equipped to welcome sailors, and the town is famous for being the starting point of the Vendée Globe, a solo sailing race around the world.
-For boat enthusiasts, this is the place to be.
+The port of Les Sables-d'Olonne is well equipped to accommodate sailors, and the town is famous for being the starting point of the Vendée Globe, a solo sailing race around the world.
+This is the place to be for boat enthusiasts.

 La Rochelle